llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

   }

-This example shows how to include all the headers containing declarations which need to be exported and uses `using` declarations in an `export` block to produce the module interface.
-Then, basically, we're done.
+This example shows how to include all the headers containing declarations which need to be exported, and uses `using` declarations in an `export` block to produce the module interface.

 export extern-C++ style
 ^^^^^^^^^^^^^^^^^^^^^^^